 - Sporulation and sporogenesis refer to the formation of endospores by vegetative (i.e., growing) cells.

 - The endospore is actually the intracellular product of sporogenesis.

 - A spore is an endospore which has been released from a cell, i.e., it exists is a free state.

-- The first step of germination, often requires some kind of coat traumatizing insult such as high temperature or low pH.
+- The first step of germination often requires some kind of coat traumatizing insults such as high temperature or low pH.

 - The transformation from the endospore state to the vegetative state.